Coffee & Careers/Summer Internships

-High school students are at a stage where they realize how important work will be in their lives, and how, from a personal agency perspective, it will frame who they are and give them control over what they can do with their lives.
-Employers are at a stage where they recognize that the long term viability of their business is dependent upon their ability to attract today’s youth into the pursuit of careers essential to the success of their businesses and organizations.
+High school students realize how important work will be in their lives, and how, from a personal agency perspective, work will frame who they are and give them control over what they can do with their lives.
+Employers recognize that the long-term viability of their businesses depends upon their ability to attract today’s youth into the pursuit of careers essential to the success of their businesses and organizations.

-Join friendly peer counselors in a relaxed environment in Bainbridge High School, Room 103 for free tutoring in all subjects.
+Join friendly peer tutors for free tutoring in all subjects.

 Please contact Tutoring@Bainbridgeyouthservices.org to schedule an appointment.

 We have moved our job board to an email list.
 If you are a youth and looking for local jobs, please stop by the BYS office or join our email list below.
-If you are an employer and want to post a job, please call us at (206) 842-9675 or send an email to Fiona with a description of the job at email@example.com.
+If you are an employer and want to post a job, send an email to Brittany with a description of the job at email@example.com.
+Please note: our office hours are 8:15am – 4pm, M-F. We do not check job board emails after hours.

 Bainbridge Youth Services acts as a free-of-charge job posting service only and makes no recommendations regarding potential employers or youth employees.